 Airlines fly into Bali Ngurah Rai International Airport (DPS) in Denpassar Indonesia: Singapore Airlines, Cathay Pacific, China Air, Eva Airways, and Qatar Airways.
 An overnight in a Bali hotel is required before boarding a domestic flight to Labuan Bajo where you will meet the Indo Aggressor.

-Visitors must have a current passport, adequate funds to support themselves, and a return airline ticket.
+Visitors must have a current passport (2 blank pages), adequate funds to support themselves, and a return airline ticket.
 US citizens require a passport that must be valid for 6 months from date of entry.
 It is the travelers’ responsibility to ensure they have the proper visa to travel into each country on his or her itinerary as well as for re-entry and return to their country.
 Since regulations vary by country, contact your consulate or embassy of your country for the requirement.

 More visa information: http://en.wikipedia.org/wiki/Visa_policy_of_Indonesia

-Reaching the INDO AGGRESSOR™ will involve a round trip domestic flight from Bali to Komodo Airport near the city of Labuan Bajo (LBJ) on Flores Island in the East Nusa Tenggara province in Indonesia.
-The Indo Aggressor is scheduled to depart at 1:00 pm.
-Guests should arrange to take one of the two available morning flights.
+Reaching the INDO AGGRESSOR® liveaboard for your Komodo scuba diving vacation will involve a round trip domestic flight from Bali to Komodo Airport near the city of Labuan Bajo (LBJ) on Flores Island in the East Nusa Tenggara province in Indonesia.
+The Indo Aggressor is scheduled to depart after everyone is onboard on the scheduled departure day.
+Guests should arrange to take one of the morning flights.

 Once you have claimed your luggage in Labuan Bajo Airport, please look for an agent holding a Indo Aggressor sign or a sign with your name on it.
 A transfer company has been hired to meet and greet our Indo Aggressor guests who have arranged this transfer in advance.